It's the time of year when ghosts and goblins come out! Make your Halloween safe and fun with these 5 Important Halloween Safety Tips!

 5.)
 Check The Candy

-- Before you kiddos head out trick-or-treating, feed them a hearty meal.
-This way they will be less tempted to eat their candy before getting home.
+- Before your kiddos head out trick-or-treating, feed them a hearty meal.
+This way, they will be less tempted to eat their candy before getting home.

 - Tell your child not to eat any treat until they are home and you have checked it.
 Of course, throw out anything that appears to be tampered with, as well as all homemade treats.

 If you have an older child, follow these simple suggestions so they stay safe.

 - Be sure your teen carries a cell phone to use in case of an emergency, and be sure they charge it before leaving the house.

 - If there is a party in the plan, make sure you know where they will be and speak to the parents beforehand.

 - Know the route your kids will take to the party and home again in case you have to go looking.

 - Be sure your child knows to call if there is a change in plans.

 - Set a curfew and discuss the consequences of breaking it with your child.